 Housman self-released the song in April after an early demo attracted interest on TikTok.
-The song racked up millions of views on the app, hit number one on the iTunes country charts, and landed Housman features in “Good Morning America” and “Billboard”.
+The song racked up millions of views on the app, hit number one on the iTunes country charts, and landed Housman features in “Good Morning America” and “Billboard.”
 Though “Blueneck” seems unlikely to receive any radio attention, its success on TikTok and in digital sales and streams, speaks to a shift in the notoriously conservative country music industry.
-Something that is not lost on him.
+It’s something that is not lost on him.

 “It used to feel like you had to have a label deal or at least a really involved publishing deal to have these opportunities and get in front of people,” Housman told me over Zoom.
 “With TikTok, it’s more of a level playing field.”

 Housman grew up on a farm in southwest Kansas, outside of a town that he described as “About as small and as conservative as it gets.”
-He said that “Blueneck” is pretty much autobiographical, apart from the line about driving a hybrid car (He’s working on it!).
-He’s been releasing music independently since 2019 but “Blueneck” is undeniably his breakthrough.
+He said that “Blueneck” is pretty much autobiographical, apart from the line about driving a hybrid car.
+(He’s working on it!)
+He’s been releasing music independently since 2019 but “Blueneck” feels like a breakthrough.

-Taking a page from entrepreneurial drag queens and reality TV stars, he has capitalized on the song’s virality with a line of “y’all means all” hats, tees, and tanks.
-It can’t be a coincidence that the phrase has started to crop up all over the country music world, including in a Pride message from the CMAs’ temporarily rainbow-adorned Twitter account.
+In the grand tradition of entrepreneurial drag queens and reality TV stars, he has capitalized on the song’s virality with a line of “Blueneck”-themed hats, tees, and tanks.
+Incidentally, the phrase has started to crop up all over the country music world, including in a Pride message from the CMAs’ temporarily rainbow-adorned Twitter account.
 But Housman is leery of what he calls “performative support” from country’s power players.